* Beginning in 2017, the New River Chapter, MOAA will be holding meetings on select days and in select months.

-* Regular meetings of the Chapter will be held each month from May through October, unless otherwise decided by the Board of Directors.
+* Regular meetings of the Chapter will be held from May through November, unless otherwise decided by the Board of Directors.
 A meeting notice will be electronically mailed to members at least 15 days in advance.

-* The August meeting will be our annual summer picnic; the October meeting will be the annual membership meeting to elect officers and review the Chapter's by-laws; and the December meeting is our holiday social.
+* The August meeting will be our annual summer picnic; the October meeting will be the annual membership meeting to announce officers and review the Chapter's by-laws; and a November meeting is our holiday social.

 To see information regarding a specific month, click on the month in the index above, or enter a topic or month in the "Search here" box, to the right of the month tabs.

-The North Carolina Council of Chapters statewide convention will be held at the historic Williamsbrg Lodge in Williamsburg, VA in September...follow this link for information on the all-inclusive four days of activities, cost and how to make a reservation to participate.
+The North Carolina Council of Chapters statewide convention will be held from September 7 to 10, 2017 at the historic Williamsburg Lodge in Williamsburg, VA...follow this link for information on the all-inclusive four days of activities, cost and how to make a reservation to participate.